 Bristol Road, Stonehouse, GL10 3RA | (01453) 794950

-Stonehouse Court is a 17th-century manor house hotel situated in a peaceful location overlooking Stroud Water Canal and benefitting from views of the rolling hills of Stroud Valley.
+Stonehouse Court is a 17th-century manor house hotel situated in a peaceful location overlooking Stroud Water Canal.
+This charming venue also boasts glorious views of the Stroud Valley.

-The hotel also serves afternoon tea every day from 12pm to 5pm, with a choice of cream tea and full tiered selection of sandwiches, scones and cakes, while there’s also the chance to add a glass of Champagne for the ultimate special occasion.
+The hotel serves afternoon tea every day from 12pm to 5pm, with a choice of cream tea and fully tiered selection of sandwiches, scones and cakes.
+Guests can also add a glass of champagne to make it a sparkling occasion.

 The brasserie at Stonehouse Court offers a relaxed dining setting for guests and visitors alike, with SoGlos's deputy editor brightening up her Monday with a trip to the 17th century manor house hotel to try out its menu.